am-codez/Obsidian-2024/publish/COGS 200.md

 	- It can think (process information) and act on what it thinks
 	- Someone (or something) exhibits behaviour that is understandable in terms of what it is thinking.
 - We take an engineering or design perspective on cognitive systems, since our interests include artificial systems
-- AI is “fake, artificial” intelligence but not all artificial things are fake
-    - Fake artificial - hercamer vs real artificial - lab created diamonds
-    - Not all fake things are artificially created (e.g. fool’s gold)
-    - Natural artificial – spex wasp (follows algorithm without any adaptability to setting)
-- AI’s intelligence can be real artificial intelligence, if achieved

 ### Intelligence and the Turning Test (1950)
 - “Intelligence” varies by perspective – science (gradient), philosophy (all or none)